codenet/col733-cloud/compute-vc.md

 no failures.

 Let's go back to continuous operator model.
-Here, tokenizer is running on workers M, N, O and aggregator is running on workers P, Q. Remember that P and Q are stateful; they contain word counts.
+Here, tokenizer is running on workers M, N, O and aggregator is running on workers P, Q. Remember that M, N, and O contain "cursors" of their streams and P and Q contain word counts.

 <img src="assets/figs/vc-cont-op.png" alt="Checkpoints" width="300"/>